Studying outside of the department

-As an Earth science undergraduate at Imperial College London you’ll have opportunities to develop your interest and skills in languages, humanities, business and music too.
+As an undergraduate in the Department of Earth Science and Engineering at Imperial College London, you’ll have opportunities to develop your interest and skills in languages, humanities, business and music too.

 It’s awesome to be able to study at the Royal College of Music as well."

 – Katy Hebditch, recent graduate, Ash Music Scholar